 Copyright protection exists to encourage the development of new and creative works that spur innovation.
 Using content in unauthorized ways may infringe on the legal rights of the copyright holder and could put you and your organization at risk.

 In the U.S., if the copyright holder registered the work with the U.S. Copyright Office prior to the infringement, the copyright holder may sue for compensation (and an injunction).
-Court-ordered compensation can range, depending on willfulness, from $200 to $150,000 for each infringing copy.
-There may also be criminal liability if someone willfully copies a work for profit or financial gain, or if the copied work has a value of more than $1,000.
+The copyright holder may be entitled to recover damages based on its lost profits; if those are hard to prove, the copyright holder can ask the court to award statutory damages which, depending on the user’s willfulness, can range from $200 to $150,000 for each act of infringement.
+In some cases, it is even possible for there to be criminal liability.

 As recent examples that copyright infringement can be hard to hide and can

 sometimes be painful to users who think that they will not be found out, in 2018-19